Home Remedies For Heartburn (And When You Need A Doctor)

 Find out which home remedies for acid reflux are safe to try and are most likely to help provide relief and when you should seek medical care.

-The effectiveness of the various home remedies differs from person to person.
-Home remedies for heartburn, also called acid reflux, include:
+The effectiveness of the various home remedies on soothing heartburn differs from person to person.
+Home remedies to relieve heartburn, also called acid reflux, include:

 Apple cider vinegar